Regex Generator — Generate Regular Expressions from Sample Text

 The output also includes an exact literal fallback.
 If the generated pattern is too broad for your use case, the fallback shows the fully escaped expression that matches only the original sample text.

-Paste one or more representative samples into SmartDevBox, choose Regex Generator, and select the target language.
+Paste one or more representative samples into SmartDevBox and choose Regex Generator.
 Start with Match Whole Line enabled when validating an entire field, or disable it when extracting a substring from logs or prose.

 After generating the pattern, copy it into the Regex Tester and test both matching and non-matching examples.
 Add edge cases manually: empty values, long values, invalid separators, mixed case, Unicode, and strings with extra surrounding text.